Working With Xcel Energy

 The community has always been a key driving force in shaping the city’s energy future.
 This will be especially true as the city and Xcel Energy re-enter negotiations.

-The City of Boulder is hosting a series of virtual engagement opportunities for the public to provide feedback on ongoing negotiations with Xcel Energy.
+The City of Boulder hosted a series of virtual engagement opportunities for the public to provide feedback on ongoing negotiations with Xcel Energy.

-The sessions will provide Boulder residents the opportunity to provide feedback on how the two parties might find paths to achieving the community's energy future goals.
-They will take place on:
+The sessions provided Boulder residents the opportunity to give feedback on how the two parties might find paths to achieving the community’s energy future goals.
+They took place on:

 - Friday, June 5 from 2:30 to 4 p.m.

 - Wednesday, June 10 from 5:30 to 7 p.m.

 - Monday, June 22 from 12:30 to 2 p.m.
 (Co-hosted by the Boulder Chamber for Boulder Businesses)

 Wednesday, June 24 from 5:30 to 7 p.m.